 vale _posts/2023-05-26-better-writing-vale.md

-It’s a configurable tool and has loads of options.1
+It’s configurable and has loads of options.1

 StylesPath = ValeStyles